Logo

 Sharing copies as soon as they’re requested could help you avoid delays during the loan application process.

 Reputable lenders won’t necessarily advertise their borrowing options as “quick loans” given the negative connotation, but some still offer fast loans or funding with more reasonable terms.
-Here are six options to consider.
+Here are five options to consider.

-Most services require your employer to sign up first, or are offered as an optional feature through payroll providers.
+Most services require your employer to sign up first or are offered as an optional feature through payroll providers.
 Ask your employer if it uses a wage access program.
-Or, alternatively, ask if they have an employee emergency loan program.
+Alternatively, ask if they have an employee emergency loan program.

 Many banks and credit unions don’t offer personal loans, but you can look online or call to see if they offer fast loans or financing.
 If so, you may be able to get the money quickly deposited into your account and won’t have to wait for an electronic transfer.